mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ## Overview
 Mixpanel currently has three versions of ID management:

 - Prior to March 2020, we only had 1 version that leverages primarily on aliasing to join the 1st anonymous state to the identified state.
 We will refer to this as **Legacy ID Management**.
 -  In March 2020, we released the **Original ID Merge** (formerly known as just "ID Merge") approach which supports retroactive identity merging stored in an ID cluster.
 This enabled the merging of multiple anonymous states to an identified state across multiple devices and platforms.
 - In March 2023, we released the **Simplified ID Merge** approach to remove the complexities of having to rely on different [identity methods](https://developer.mixpanel.com/reference/create-identity) (i.e. \$identify, \$create_alias, \$merge) for different merging scenarios.
 This also removed the need to cap Distinct IDs to 500 in an ID cluster.

-To determine your current ID Management version, navigate to [Organization Settings](https://mixpanel.com/settings/org/id-management) or [Project Settings](https://mixpanel.com/settings/project/id-management) -> **Identity Merge**.
+To determine your current ID Management version, navigate to **Identity Merge** under your [Organization Settings](https://mixpanel.com/settings/org/id-management) or [Project Settings](https://mixpanel.com/settings/project/id-management).

-The Organization Settings for Identity Merge determines the default identity management for every new subsequent project created.
+The Organization Settings for Identity Merge determines the default identity management for every new subsequent project created:

 - **Disabled**: Legacy ID Management
 - **Original API**: Original ID Merge